-- 1. A Final Site Plan must be submitted showing the existing (to be retained) and proposed buildings meeting the required setbacks, the specific setbacks for the old building footprint, parking locations, and access drives and all civil engineering features; and - 2.
-City approval of the connection to the City Wastewater Utility is required, including: - a. engineering drawings as needed, - b. projected wastewater flows, and - c. any easements, connections, and projected flows for Casa Cayo. - 3.
+- 1. A Final Site Plan must be submitted showing the existing (to be retained) and proposed buildings meeting the required setbacks, the specific setbacks for the old building footprint, parking locations, access drives and all civil engineering features; and - 2.
+City approval of the connection to the City Wastewater Utility is required, including: - a. engineering drawings as needed, - b. projected wastewater flows, and - any easements, connections, and projected flows for Casa Cayo. - 3.
 City approval is required for the stormwater management system prior to Building Permit Approval. - 4.
-The applicant will provide fire protection plans in accordance with fire protection requirements as outlined by the City Fire Marshal (attached as Exhibit A) - 5.
-A Final Landscape Plan must be submitted showing the proper treatments and buffers, including the appropriate treatment types and trees. - 6.
-The final site plan must show that the dumpsters are screened. - 7.
-All signs shall be reviewed and approved for compliance with the City of Marathon LDR's. - 8.
-If the redevelopment is found to have any effect on the Eastern Indigo Snake Habitat, then the prescribed protection measures must be undertaken, and the information poster posted on site. - 9.
-All mangroves associated with the northern portion of the parcel, north of the access easement to Casa Cayo, shall remain intact and may not be removed per the City's protection provisions for Mangrove Habitats.
-A conservation easement is required. - 10.
-For the residential units - a.
-Two (2) side yards are required for stacked duplexes. - b.
-Townhouses are limited to ten (10) dwelling units per row. - c.
-The private yard area for rooftop balcony dwelling is provided by the roof or balconies of the structure. - d.
-The total area of the mixed-use or commercial apartments, including patios and access way shall not exceed the area covered by the ground floor and any covered walks or arcades. - e.
-Each unit shall have access to a balcony or patio that is separate from the access to the unit, provides adequate privacy and the size shall be two-tenths (2/10) of unit floor area or a minimum of 60 square feet in size. - f.
-The patio area may be wholly or partially replaced by the provision of a recreation yard provided on site.
-Recreational yards shall be a minimum one-tenth (1/10) of unit floor area. - 11.
-Outdoor storage shall be incidental and subordinate to the primary use located on the property. - 12.
-Storage areas shall be located to the side or rear of the principal building and completely screened from view. - 13.
+Area 3 WWTP has only the capacity for the existing EDU's assigned to this property.
+No more capacity will be available until the plant is expanded. - 5.
+The applicant will provide fire protection plans in accordance with fire protection requirements as outlined by the City Fire Marshal (attached as Exhibit A) - 6.
+A Final Landscape Plan must be submitted showing the proper treatments and buffers, including the appropriate treatment types and trees. - 7.
+The final site plan must show that the dumpsters are screened. - 8.
+All signs shall be reviewed and approved for compliance with the City of Marathon LDR's. - 9.
+If the redevelopment is found to have any effect on the Eastern Indigo Snake Habitat, then the prescribed protection measures must be undertaken, and the information poster posted on site. - 10.
+All mangroves associated with the northern portion of the parcel, north of the access easement to Casa Cayo, shall remain intact and may not be removed per the City's protection provisions for Mangrove Habitats. - 11.
+Conservation Easement for mangrove area will be required pursuant to Section 106.02. - 12.
+Outdoor storage shall be incidental and subordinate to the primary use located on the property. - 13.
+Storage areas shall be located to the side or rear of the principal building and completely screened from view. - 14.
 Prior to the issuance of any permit under this article, special conditions may be imposed for such permit.
 These conditions should include any item which can be reasonably expected to enhance the probability that the proposed activity will be conducted in compliance with the intent of this article.
 Those conditions may include, but are not limited to, field inspections by City staff, reports, monitoring, bonding, easements, guaranteed survival of non-affected and/or replanted vegetation, protective barriers, setbacks, protective earthwork, replants, signage, restoration, and/or mitigation.
-Conditions may also be applied in order to assure consistency with the Comprehensive Plan.
+Conditions may also be applied in order to ensure consistency with the Comprehensive Plan.